Look here to find information on current projects happening in our community to enhance your water service.

 Public Water District #3 of Clay County is continuing to improve our water quality and infrastructure.
 Following is a list of recently completed projects and current projects.

 15 year Replacement of water meters route 2 and 3.
-Scheduled for spring of 2019
+Completed Spring of 2019

 Washing inside and upgrades at Snow Tower.
-Scheduled for spring of 2019
+Completed Spring of 2019

-Replacement and Repair of Mixing tank at Water Plant: Scheduled for spring of 2019
+Replacement and Repair of Mixing tank at Water Plant: Completed Spring of 2019

 Frequently Asked Questions about Meter replacement